Skip to main content

 iOS Wallet Support

 iOS has some more caveats to the integration but we ensure to make it as straightforward as possible.
-Since its operating system is not designed to handle multiple applications subscribing to the same deep linking schema, we've designed the AppKit to list supporting wallets on our Explorer and target specific deep links or universal links for each wallet.
+Since its operating system is not designed to handle multiple applications subscribing to the same deep linking schema, we've designed the AppKit to list supporting wallets on our WalletGuide and target specific deep links or universal links for each wallet.

 To add your own wallet to the Explorer, login to your Reown Cloud account.